-This Study examines the Daylight Shading created by the University Towers East Component.
+This Study examines the Daylight Shading created by the Peninsula Component.

-The Project includes the proposed building massing illustrated in the the Project Concept Design (Appendix A).
-The Project Site is located in a relatively topographically flat area at the southern edge of the exisiting SDSU Campus.
-SDSU campus housing buildings exist to the west and north of the Project site.
-Residential properties exist to the south and east of the Project site.
+The Project includes the proposed buildings massing illustrated in the the Project Concept Design (Appendix A).
+The Project site sits on a topographic mesa and is surrounded by an environmentally sensitive natural habitat area owned by SDSU to the west, north, and east.
+SDSU campus buildings exist to the south.
+Residential properties exist further to the west of the Project site and north of the Interstate-8 freeway.
 Figure 1 below illustrates the Project site and surrounding context.
-The Project site is shaded in blue, while adjacent residential properties are shaded in red.